 - This is the only Mac286 page on the Web.

 - Low End Mac, lots of useful information on older Macs.

 - Mac Addict magazine’s This Old Mac, a good series of articles on making the most of “obsolete” Macs.

 - Mac286, Wikipedia

 The original version of this page was posted to John Ruschmeyer’s Mac homepage account in 1998.
-The originals have long since vanished.
+The original pages have long since vanished.
 This page is adapted from John’s original and posted here with his permission.
 Links have been tested and sometimes replaced or deleted, and we’ve done a little editing. dk

 Keywords: #mac286 #Mac86